walmartlabs/thorax/README.md

 ### setModel *view.setModel(model, options)*

-Set the *model* attribute of the view.
-Dep
+Set the *model` attribute of the view.
+By default when the model is populated (either when it is passed to `setModel` or after it is fetched) the `render` will be called on the view, with the view's attributes and the model's `attributes` available inside of the template.
+A `change` event on the model (often triggered by the model's `set` method) will cause the view to call `render` again.

 - `fetch` - auto fetch the model if empty, defaults to true, if an object is passed it will be used as the options to `fetch`
 - `success` - a callback to call when fetch() succeeds, defaults to false